Westmount Public Library: Founding to 1950

-Recent times
+1950 to present

+In 1963, a depository was installed so that books could be returned even if the library was not opened.
+Student membership was introduced two years later.
+In 1968, the Children's Department began operating during the morning over the summer.

+The library's collection exceeded the 100,000 mark in 1972.

+In 1975, the library began adding cassette tapes to its collection and offering games in the Children's Department.

 By-law 82 was revised in 1988.
 It thereafter stated that the "Trustees will be appointed by Council and all residents as well as property owners are eligible for appointment."

 The 90th anniversary celebrations for the library were held in 1989.

-In 1990, research commenced regarding a possible renovation and extension of the library.
-In 1991, after a poll, the citizens approved a renewal and enlargement plan.
+In 1991, after a poll in which the citizens of Westmount approved a renewal and enlargement plan, extensive work was undertaken to renovate and modernize the library.
 Renovations commenced in 1994.
 During that time, the adult and reference collections were temporarily moved to 4225 Saint Catherine Street and the Children's Department, Audiovisual, Technical Services and Administration were located at Victoria Hall beside the library.
-Also in 1994, the library acquired Internet access, the first to do so in Quebec.
-A year later, in 1995, the new addition and renovations were finished.

-The library's website became available in 1996.

-In 2002, resulting from a Montreal merger, membership increased 60% to 14,181 and circulation increased 30% to 425,218.
-This was because the merger allowed all residents of the Island of Montreal have free memberships.
+The project was completed in 1995.
+The library's website came online the following year.

+In 2000, an organization called the Friends of the Library was formed.
+One of its function is to host two quality used book sales a year inside Victoria Hall.
+Some of the used books being sold are donated by the community.
+Proceeds are used to finance the operations of the library.
+The sale is managed by volunteers, some of whom are students from local schools.

 In 2003, the library's circulation passed the 450,000 mark with an average of 38 items per member.

+Since 2014, the library has been hosting honeybee hives.
+This program is financially self-sustaining thanks to honey sales.